albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 No.  The keyword `void` indicates that the method returns nothing.

-This quite unique and other language, always return a type.
+This quite unique to Java as other languages always return a type.
 The decision of having `void` as a non-type caused some complications in the newer versions of Java, such as lambda.

 ## Properties (static no OOP)